ezEngine/docs-src/pages/docs/effects/decals.md

 **ApplyToDynamic:** By default, decals apply to *static geometry* but not to *dynamic geometry*.
 If it is desired for a decal to be projected onto a dynamic object, this property should be used to select exactly to which dynamic object the decal should be applied to.
 Note that decals can only be applied to a single dynamic game object.
 If the selected object turns out to be *static*, though, the decal will be invisible.

+## Mesh Decals

+In addition to projected decals, there are also [mesh decals](mesh-decals.md).
+Mesh decals map decal textures directly onto mesh geometry rather than projecting them.
+This is useful when decals need to follow the mesh topology precisely without projection distortion.

 ## See Also

 * [Particle Effects](particle-effects/particle-effects-overview.md)